Krishu2005/canteen-management-project/README.md

-This was basically a school project made using python.
+This was basically a school project made using python to manage a small scale canteen.